Lucius of Britain: Academic debates

 Because there is no other contemporary evidence for a British King Lucius, either in the writings of antiquity or in subsequently discovered artefacts (e.g. coins or inscriptions), academics question if he really existed.

 In 1868 Arthur West Haddan and William Stubbs suggested that it might have been pious fiction invented to support the efforts of missionaries in Britain in the time of Saint Patrick and Palladius.
 Since the early twentieth century most scholars have believed that his appearance in the Liber Pontificalis is the result of a scribal error, based on a theory proposed by German scholar Adolf von Harnack.
-Von Harnack argued that King Lucius was actually King Abgar VIII of Edessa and the mix up was due to a scribal error.
-Von Harnack then suggested that a scribe had used Agbar's middle name of Lucius, and had mistakenly described him as King of ‘Britanio' (e.g. Britain) instead of 'Britio', a citadel of Edessa, present day Şanlıurfa in Turkey.
+Von Harnack argued that King Lucius was actually King Abgar VIII of Edessa and the mix-up was due to a scribal error.
+Von Harnack then suggested that a scribe had used Agbar's middle name of Lucius, and had mistakenly described him as King of 'Britanio' (e.g. Britain) instead of 'Britio', a citadel of Edessa, present day Şanlıurfa in Turkey.

 Harnack's proposal has been more recently challenged by British archaeologist David J. Knight.
-In his book 'King Lucius of Britain', Knight argues that Abgar of Edessa was never called Lucius of Britio/Birtha in contemporary sources, and that to call Lucius King of a 'Citadel' (eg Britio) is non-sensical.
-Furthermore, Agbar was only granted additional his Latin names; Lucius Aelius Septeimus, sometimes after 193 AD, several years after Lucius' conversion.
+In his book King Lucius of Britain, Knight argues that Abgar of Edessa was never called Lucius of Britio/Birtha in contemporary sources, and that to call Lucius King of a 'Citadel' (eg Britio) is non-sensical.
+Furthermore, Agbar was only granted his additional Latin names; Lucius Aelius Septeimus, sometime after 193 AD, several years after Lucius' conversion.
 Knight therefore argues for accepting the traditional identification of Lucius as a British ruler.